 - Show the bookseller you know their store by listing the reasons why you think your book will sell there

 - Understand the audience in the area in which you’re pitching.
 If you’re local this is easy and you can describe how your book meets that demand.

 - Show up at the store with your books and marketing materials

 - Email the store with fake information (“I always shop at your store.”).
 Booksellers are at their stores everyday – they know their customers.

 - Ask the store to help you promote your book at their own expense.
 If you haven’t had a record of sales in that store, it’s strange to ask them to host a book signing.
 Keep in mind that most of your marketing helps YOU; try to think of ways your book can help the store.

 - Include any links to the A-word or any of the companies related to/owned by them

-If you’re a local author and would like Paperback Shack to consider stocking your small press title, please fill out the attached form and email it to us with a review copy of your work.
+If you’re a local author and would like Paperback Shack to consider stocking your small press or self published title, please fill out the attached form and email it to us with a review copy of your work.
+We do not boycott books simply because they are published with the A-word.